 (Photo Credit: Oliver Hartmann)

 The Hidden Brain podcast 'reveals the unconscious patterns that drive human behavior, the biases that shape our choices, and the triggers that direct the course of our relationships.'
 Hosted by renowned science correspondent Shankar Vedantam, 'the goal of Hidden Brain isn't merely to entertain, but to give you insights to apply at work, at home and throughout your life.'

 "Invisibilia explores the intangible forces that shape human behavior – things like ideas, beliefs, assumptions and emotions.
 Co-hosted by NPR's Lulu Miller and Alix Spiegel, Invisibilia delves into a wide array of human behavior, interweaving narrative storytelling with fascinating new psychological and brain science.
 Listen and research will come to life in a way that will make you see your own life differently.
 Invisibilia turns the dry and scholarly into utterly captivating storytelling."

 Hosted by David Van Nuys, Ph.D.
 Emeritus Professor of Psychology at Sonoma State University, complete with the wonderful tagline "All the psychology you need to know and just enough to make you dangerous;" "Dr Dave" as he is commonly known describes his collection of psychology podcasts as follows: In the U.S., psychology has long been the most popular undergraduate major in college.
 Various therapists on TV and Radio have enjoyed huge popularity, as well.
 And, there is seemingly no end to to the stream of self-help books that come out every year.
 As a long time psychologist, professor, therapist and workshop-leader, I bring you more-or-less weekly interviews with fascinating practitioners who work in and around the broad field of psychology.

 Broadcast on Resonance FM, London's leading community radio station, Group Therapy is a panel discussion show that explores the many facets of the human condition.
 Each week, a 'confession' is posed to a panel of three commentators (a psychologist, academic and comedian) who come together to explain the universal themes and theories around the problem, offering insights and opinions along the way.
 Listeners can expect controversy, combat, sincerity and hilarity.
 Most of all, expect fascinating, enlightening and academic conversation around what it means to be human.

-Click Here To Check Out Group Therapy.
+Click Here To Listen To The Group Therapy Show

 (Many thanks to Sophie Lording for letting me know about this fresh and innovative radio series.)